joagre/ratatoskr/README.md

 oriented and functional flavor of the Ratatoskr programming language.
 More on that later.

-[!NOTE]
+> [!NOTE]
-This is very much work in progress and starting with the stack machine in a bottom up fashion, and at the same time starting with the target language top down, is a deliberate choice.
+> This is very much work in progress and starting with the
+> stack machine in a bottom up fashion, and at the same time starting w> ith the target language top down, is a deliberate choice.

 # A Plain Old Stack Machine (POSM)